nwaltham/woofwoof/readme.md

 - Parses arguments, reads settings from config file and evironment using [nconf](https://github.com/indexzero/nconf)
 - Converts flags to [camelCase](https://github.com/sindresorhus/camelcase)
 - Outputs version when `--version`
+- Save settings in users home directory when `--save-settings`
 - Outputs description and supplied help text when `--help`
 - Makes unhandled rejected promises [fail loudly](https://github.com/sindresorhus/loud-rejection) instead of the default silent fail
 - Sets the process title to the binary name defined in package.json